Current Graduate Fellows

 Kevin T. Crofton Fellowship

-Theresa Blandino is a second year Ph.D. candidate from Lexington, Virginia.
+Theresa Blandino is a third year Ph.D. candidate from Lexington, Virginia.
 She earned her undergraduate degree from Georgia Institute of Technology in 2018, studying mechanical engineering.

 She has gained experience as a Pathways Intern for Naval Surface Warfare Center Dahlgren Division.
 Here at Virginia Tech, she has been awarded the Kevin T. Crofton Graduate Fellowship, the Ted and Karyn Hume Center for National Security Fellowship, ans is a New Horizons Graduate Scholar.